Exact critical-temperature bounds for two-dimensional Ising models: Kac--Ward matrices for selected lattices

-In this section, we present explicit expressions for the Kac-Ward matrix $W(\bk)$ for Archimedean, Laves, and selected other lattices, covering 27 lattices in total.
-For 10 lattices, we also make the connection to the reference matrix $\Phi_0^2$ explicit, which supplements the general proof presented in the EM.
+In this section, we present explicit expressions for the Kac-Ward matrix $W(\bk)$ for the Square, Honeycomb, Kagome, and CaVO lattices.
+For these lattices, we also make the connection to the reference matrix $\Phi_0^2$ explicit, which supplements the general proof presented in the App. (\ref{refPhi0}).
 For each lattice considered, we verify the decomposition